spencech/ems-web-app-template/README.md

-# EMS Web Application Components: Modal
+# EMS Web Application Template

 This is a foundational template for web applications developed by [Educational Media Solutions](https://educationalmediasolutions.com).